lyoncodes/115-fall-lyon-team/README.md

 # Group 1 IT 115 - 2 PM

 As a group project for IT 115 we have made this wiki about Artificial Intelligence (AI).
+The table of contents can be found [https://github.com/lyoncodes/115-fall-lyon-team/wiki/Table-of-Contents](here).

 ## Group members:
 - Tegan